AlexGolovin/gaiaedr3_g_rp_synthetic/README.md

 ### Acknowledgement:

-if your paper uses results obtained with this code, please cite [Golovin et al. 2021, A&A, [...]]().
+if your paper uses results obtained with this code, please cite [Golovin et al. 2022, A&A, submitted]().

 If you have any questions and/or comments, please contact me at `agolovin (@) lsw (dot) uni-heidelberg (dot) de`.